-Designated Villain: Roland Tembo is supposed to be one of the main villains but ends up being the Ensemble Darkhorse because A.) he's the only character that doesn't have his head up his ass, B.) is most concerned with the safety of those around him, including those who willfully screw him over, C.) is Genre Savvy enough to depart quietly after seeing how destructive it is around the dinosaurs, and D.) he's played by the late Pete Postlethwaite.
+Designated Villain: Roland Tembo is supposed to be one of the main villains but ends up being the Ensemble Darkhorse because A.) he's the only character that doesn't have his head up his ass, B.) is most concerned with the safety of those around him, including those who willfully screw him over, C.) is smart enough to depart quietly after seeing how destructive it is around the dinosaurs, and D.) he's played by the late Pete Postlethwaite.

 Though most people tend to forget or sometimes outright disregard the fact that Tembo was the one who injured the infant T. Rex and used its cries as bait in an effort to kill at least one of its parents for no other reason than, as he put it "to live".
 In fact, if he hadn't kidnapped the infant, Nick wouldn't have brought it to the camp and Eddie would not have had to die ... at least in the final film.
 The deleted scenes show that the injury to the infant was an accident.
 Spielberg left this bit out to make Tembo more villainous, which probably goes to reinforce the Designated Villainy.

 Ending Fatigue: Once the main cast gets rescued off the island, we see that InGen has successfully bagged a T. rex which makes the heroes feel they have ultimately lost.
-This seems like a decent drop-off point and sequel hook, but the film continues for another thirty minutes so the T. rex can terrorize San Diego for a second climax.
+This seems like a decent drop-off point and Sequel Hook, but the film continues for another thirty minutes so the T. rex can terrorize San Diego for a second climax.